+Be part of a fun and unique cooking class to learn how to make some of Peru’s most traditional dishes.
 You can grab a drink or some food and experience the nightlife at Ayahuasca.
 Ayahuasca is a really popular and unique mansion that has been turned into a bar and a great place to grab a nightcap.
 Be sure not to have too much fun though, you have an early morning start for the rest of your trip through Peru.
 There is plenty to explore through Lima, so make sure that you leave enough time for it all!

 After a good night’s rest, you’ll start your day being picked up from your hotel/hostel between 6:30 and 7:00 am to start heading towards Paracas.
 Before arriving in Paracas you’ll stop for breakfast before continuing on.
 Along the way, you can enjoy a few complimentary tours (only with Peru Hop) like of the Secret Slave Tunnels.